Your pancreas needs the enzyme glutamic acid decarboxylase (GAD) to function normally. Antibodies that target this enzyme are called GAD antibodies.

 Type 1 diabetes isn’t the only reason someone might have GAD autoantibodies.
 These antibodies are also linked to other conditions, which include:

-- cerebellar ataxia, a brain disorder that causes sudden uncoordinated muscle movement
+- Cerebellar ataxia.
+This brain disorder causes sudden uncoordinated muscle movement.

-- stiff person syndrome, a neurological condition that causes stiff muscles and muscle spasms
+- Stiff person syndrome.
+This neurological condition causes stiff muscles and muscle spasms.

-- other autoimmune diseases, including rheumatoid arthritis (RA) and thyroid disease
+- Other autoimmune diseases.
+These include rheumatoid arthritis (RA) and thyroid disease.

 If you’ve been diagnosed with diabetes and you have GAD autoantibodies, it’s likely that you have type 1 diabetes.

 If you’re being tested for GAD, chances are you’ve had symptoms of diabetes or you’ve been diagnosed with diabetes.